meetkabeershah/meetkabeershah.github.io/_posts/2015-9-18-tring-tracks.md

 Faster vectoring and my personal fan-nism for [font awesome](http://fortawesome.github.io/Font-Awesome/icons/) made me choose it.
 The other good thing is it takes load off [from my servers](http://www.bootstrapcdn.com/#fontawesome_tab).

 The [community](https://fortawesome.github.io/Font-Awesome/community/) is constantly updating the toolkit and bringing new icons for production.
-Hats off guys!